constellation-app/constellation-training/Developer Training/docs/developer_guide.md

 }
 ```

-[You also need to build a population schema attribute.]{.ul} Take some
+You also need to build a population schema attribute.
+Take some
 time to look over the properties which can be set using the schema
 attribute builder.